mondeja/leptos-fluent/README.md

         // Update the language on cookie when using the method `I18n.set_language`.
         // By default, it is `false`.
         set_language_to_cookie: true,
+        // URL parameter name to use discovering the initial language
+        // of the user.
+By default is `"lang"`.
+        url_param: "lang",
+        // Discover the initial language of the user from the URL.
+        // By default, it is `false`.
+        initial_language_from_url_param: true,
     }};

     view! {